Charlie Elliott Wildlife Center

 Featured Birds

 Several miles of hiking trails provide the perfect opportunity to explore various habitats and to view wildlife.
-Try our 5.6-mile multiuse trail for horseback riding, non-motorized biking and hiking.
+Try the 5.6-mile multi-use trail for horseback riding, non-motorized biking, and hiking.
 Hiking trail and multi-use trail maps are available at the Visitor Center.
 Dogs are allowed on trails but must be on a leash at all times.
 Horses are required to have current Coggins test results.

 Additionally, Charlie Elliott offers a hiking and fishing opportunity for the mobility impaired.
 An Action Trackchair can be reserved for use on the Multi Use trail and other designated areas on property.
 Action Track Chairs are all terrain wheelchairs designed to provide freedom and independence to as many people as possible.
 For more information on the Action Track Chairs and/or to reserve one please call 700-784-3059 or email cewc.info@dnr.ga.gov